Skip to Content

 • The University supports researchers to have privileged access to the data they have collected during the course of their research before it is made openly accessible.
 Subject to legal, ethical and commercial considerations, researchers’ rights to the exclusive use of research data will be protected up until the point of publication.

-• Exclusive rights to reuse or publish research data should not be handed over to commercial publishers or agents without retaining the rights to make the data openly available for re-use, unless this is a condition of funding or legal requirement.
+• Exclusive rights to reuse or publish research data should not be handed over to commercial entities without retaining the rights to make the data openly available for re-use, unless this is a condition of funding or legal requirement.
 Where research involves the use of data owned by a third party, researchers must abide by licences or terms of use governing the data.

 • Where required by the funder, research data that has been selected for retention must be offered for deposit and preservation in an appropriate national or international data service or domain repository, or a repository of the University, and be made openly available with as few restrictions as possible, unless this would breach legislative, regulatory, contractual, ethical or other obligations.